 We see the “buying cycle” all the time, along with a “marketing funnel” to help us match our efforts to consumers’ needs.
-The problem is buying doesn’t really work in a cycle, does it?
+The problem is, buying doesn’t really work in a cycle, does it?
 In reality, the buyer’s journey kind of skips along a straight line.
 To understand what I mean, think about the buying cycle.

 A New Buyer’s Journey

 Have you ever run into someone you’ve talked to several times, only to have them stick a hand out and introduce themselves?
 It’s kind of insulting, isn’t it?
-If you keep your buyers in a buying cycle where they go through the “hello, how are you” phase again and again, they won’t feel very special.
+If you keep your buyers in a buying cycle where they go through the “hello, how are you?” phase again and again, they won’t feel very special.

 Choosing the Right Content

-In order to maintain that personal touch with your buyers, you need to make sure you’re providing the right content.
+To maintain that personal touch with your buyers, you need to make sure you’re providing the right content.
 Keep in mind that some of the content you provide for one stage might be the perfect type for another stage, depending on what buyers may need from that content.
 Not sure what that means?
 That’s okay.
 We can break it down a little bit.

 Awareness

-Blogs, ebooks, white papers, guides, tip sheets, checklists, and videos are perfect for introducing buyers to your products, services, and brand.
-You want the information to answer specific questions that most of your buyers have while also addressing their pain points.
+Your content should answer specific questions that most of your buyers have while also addressing their pain points.
 How can you solve their problems?
 This is the focus of your content in this phase.

 Consideration